Tsiri/RHEIA/docs/sphinx/optimization.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The model might return several outputs (i.e. for multi-objective optimization).
-The names of the different model outputs can be provided in the list `objective_names`.
+The names of the different model outputs can be provided in the list :py:data:`objective_names`.
 These names are chosen freely by the user, formatted in a string.
 If the model returns 3 outputs, the list can be constructed as::